• 8-Minute Article

 • Impact on future pension payments

-The good news for those who may want to work longer is that the nature of work is changing.
+The good news for those who may want to work longer is that the nature of work has changed.
 Physically demanding jobs, such as those in manufacturing, traditionally became more difficult as workers aged.
-In the coming years, technology, an increased reliance on freelance and project-based work, and the increased acceptance of telecommuting could all benefit those interested in extending their careers or pursuing a new one as they near retirement age.
+Technology, a higher reliance on freelance and project-based work, and the increased acceptance of telecommuting could all benefit those interested in extending their careers or pursuing a new one as they near retirement age.

 Technology Helps Make Working Longer a Realistic Path